quixio/quix-docs/docs/cli/overview.md

 # Quix Command-Line Interface (CLI)

-The [Quix CLI](https://github.com/quixio/quix-cli){target=_blank} is a powerful command-line interface that enables you to develop stream processing pipelines locally.
+The [Quix CLI](https://github.com/quixio/quix-cli){target=_blank} is a powerful command-line interface that enables you to develop stream processing pipelines and manage your Quix Cloud account.

 Quix CLI offers three groups of functionality: